 - Technical protocols are created to provide guidance on issues in reporting, such as setting the report boundary.
 They are designed to be used in conjunction with the Guidelines and sector supplements and cover issues that face most organisations during the reporting process.

-Whilst the GRI Guidelines seek to enhance comparability between reports through encouraging the use of common indicators, it can also incorporate flexibility so that organisations can take steps to reflect the context in which they operate.
-The GRI Guidelines can also be used with a more informal approach consistent with organisation’s capacity.
+While the GRI Standards seek to enhance comparability between reports through encouraging the use of common indicators, it can also incorporate flexibility so that organisations can take steps to reflect the context in which they operate.
+They can also be used with a more informal approach consistent with organisation’s capacity.
 The organisation may choose to cover only some of the content in working towards improving their reporting.
-With this in mind, organisations are also asked to clearly indicate how they have used the GRI Guidelines and in particular, the core indicators.
+With this in mind, organisations are also asked to clearly indicate how they have used the GRI Standards and in particular, the core indicators.
 With time and practice, organisations are encouraged to move gradually towards more comprehensive reporting built on the content of the GRI framework.

-- The GRI Guidelines provide a holistic framework that addresses broad performance – social, environmental and economic – as to how an organisation is reporting to stakeholders.
+- The GRI Standards provide a holistic framework that addresses broad performance – social, environmental and economic – as to how an organisation is reporting to stakeholders.

 - They guide an organisation’s approach to ‘proving’ its impact.